uf-reef-avl/multilauncher/README.md

 -Once the the Multilauncher is running, the MainWindow will be displayed.

--A majority of the Multilauncher's functions will be deactivated until valid data is present in the textfields and
+-A majority of the Multilauncher's functions will be deactivated until valid data is present in the Robot Table and
-	when the listed computers/robots have all been successfully pinged as denoted in the Connection Status textfield.
+	when the listed computers/robots have all been successfully pinged as denoted in the Connection Status column.

-**File Browser** <a name="File Browser"/>
+**File Browser/RoboData** <a name="File Browser/RobotData"/>

+**Enabling and Disabling Listed Robots:** <a name="Enabling and Disabling Listed Robots"/>

+-From the MainWindow clicking on a checkbox listed in the robot table will alternate the checked status of a individual
+    robot between checked (Enabled) and unchecked (Disabled)

+-Clicking on the "Enable/Disable All" button will alternate all "Enabled" checkboxes listed in
+    the robot table between checked (Enabled) and unchecked (Disabled)

 **Adding/Removing Robots Manually:** <a name="Adding/Removing Robots Manually"/>

 -From the MainWindow, click on the "Add/Edit/Remove Robots" button to bring up the EditRobot dialog window.

--Add a new robot: Type the robot's IP address into the first textfield to the right of the "Selected" label,
+-Add a new robot: Type the robot's IP address into the first textfield under the "New/Selected: IP Address" label,
-                  the robot's user/host name in the middle textfield, the robot's type/model in the last textfield, and finally click on the "Add Robot" button to add the new robot to the robot table.
+                  the robot's user/host name in the middle textfield under the "New/Selected: Robot Name" label, the robot's type/model in the last textfield under the "New/Selected: Robot Type" label, and finally click on the "Add Robot" button to add the new robot to the robot table.
                   A message will appear next to the "result" label informing you if the operation was successful or how it might have failed.

+-Modify a robot: Click on any of the intended robot's table entries to load the selected robot's data into the three "New/Selected" textfields under the table.
+                 Retype the relevant values into textfields and click on the "Modify Robot" button to update the entry in the robot table.

 -Remove a robot: Click on any of the intended robot's table entries and then click the "Delete Robot" button.
-				 To help identify the robot to be deleted its data will be loaded into the three textfields under the table.
+				 To help identify the robot to be deleted its data will be loaded into the three "New/Selected" textfields under the table.

 	Warning!: If you have multiple robots listed in the robot table and have selected one, clicking the "Delete Robot" button multiple times will delete the currently selected robot, then the robots above the original deletion, and finally the ones under the original deletion.